-Following the completion of each year, the Committee reviews the corporate and business unit operating results achieved against the pre-established adjusted EBITDA targets approved by the Committee.
+Following the completion of each year, the Committee reviews the corporate and business unit operating results achieved against the pre-established performance targets approved by the Committee.
 In addition, as a threshold matter, to ensure that the performance of the individual executives is at the high level expected, senior management reviews with the Committee (or in the case of our CEO, the Committee itself reviews) each executive's individual contributions and personal leadership together with their performance on corporate or business unit objectives, business drivers, business development and other initiatives as applicable.
 If based on this review, performance at the corporate, business unit or individual level did not meet expectations, the Committee may use its discretion to adjust downward all or a portion of the executive's annual incentive compensation award.
-In exceptional circumstances, the Committee may use its discretion to increase an executive's annual incentive compensation based on individual performance up to the maximum 150% of target award opportunity for 2022.
+In exceptional circumstances, the Committee may use its discretion to increase an executive's annual incentive compensation based on individual performance up to the maximum 200% of target award opportunity.

-2022 Annual Incentive Program.
-In March 2022, management recommended and the Committee approved consolidated business (corporate) and business unit adjusted EBITDA targets for our 2022 annual incentive program.
-Under our 2022 annual incentive program, the pre-established performance tiers ranged from 90% up to 104% of the Adjusted EBITDA target for the consolidated business and each business unit, with corresponding payout opportunity levels ranging, respectively, from 25% of the target award up to a maximum of 150% of the target award.
+2023 Annual Incentive Program.
+In March 2023, the Committee approved our annual cash incentive program design based 90% on Adjusted EBITDA and 10% on individual strategic goals for the CEO and his direct reports.
+Adjusted EBITDA is measured on consolidated business (corporate) and business unit adjusted EBITDA targets for our 2023 annual incentive program with the pre-established performance tiers ranged from 90% up to 106.5% of the Adjusted EBITDA target for the consolidated business and each business unit.
+Corresponding payout opportunity levels range, respectively, from 25% of the target award up to a maximum of 200% of the target award.
 Payout level is interpolated where performance is achieved between the specified performance tiers subject to the maximum payout.
 Performance achievement below 90% of the adjusted EBITDA target for the corporation or a business unit results in no payout with respect to any portion of the award based on such corporate or business unit's performance.
+Strategic goals are set on measurable performance metrics specific to each individual NEO's area of responsibility.